Frequently Asked Questions

 Is Your Work Warrantied?

 Yes!
 ClassONE® offers a one-year workmanship warranty.
-This warranty period begins upon the client's signing of the Certificate of Satisfaction (COS) at the conclusion of the project.
-At the end of the job, your Construction Manager will conduct a final walkthrough of your property to ensure your satisfaction.
+This warranty period begins upon the client's signing of the Certificate of Completion (COC).
+At the end of the job, your Project Manager will conduct a final walkthrough of your property to ensure your satisfaction.

-Once you are satisfied, you will be required to sign the COS, which will serve as the commencement date for your warranty period.
-Please review your contract for detailed information on warranty coverages, exclusions, and limitations.
+Once you are satisfied, you will be required to sign the COC, which will serve as the commencement date for your warranty period.
+The COC can be signed prior to the completion of final punch list items, typically when occupancy has been approved for the property.